 Hannah first started working on flood prevention after the 2002 European floods, when over a week of continuous heavy rains ravaged Europe, killing dozens, dispossessing thousands, and causing billions of euros worth of damage.

 This was part of the inspiration behind Hannah's work as a Research Associate at the European Commission Joint Research Centre in Ispra, Italy developing an early warning system to prevent this scale of disaster happening again – you can't stop floods, but you can prepare for them.
 The work she did there has grown ever since.

 Now Hannah advises the UK government on flood response and preparing for national and international flooding incidents, and developed techniques that were put to use in Uganda when the International Red Cross and Red Crescent Movement was able to deliver aid to 5,000 people before roads and other lines of communication were cut by floodwater.

 “This work has had a real impact in that we are now better prepared for floods, and as we take these techniques forward, we could reduce flood risk to people across the world. ”

 Hannah's work feeds directly into teaching throughout your studies, with modules covering current and recent floods in the UK, a forecasting exercise, and representatives from external organisations coming to campus to talk with students.

-We give you opportunities to network with leading employers such as the Environment Agency, Met Office, Scottish Flood Forecasting Service, the European Centre for Medium-Range Weather Forecasts and Red Cross Climate Centre to help you find the career that's right for you.
+Recently, the University has provided students with opportunities to network with leading employers such as the Environment Agency, Met Office, Scottish Flood Forecasting Service, the European Centre for Medium-Range Weather Forecasts and Red Cross Climate Centre to help you find the career that's right for you.